afknapping/github-from-scratch/_posts/2013-10-26-html-how-does-it-work.md

 ---
 layout: post
-title:  "HTML - How does it work?"
+title:  "Interlude: learning how to swim"
 category: "Part 1: Learning how to sail"
 chapter: "one"
 ---